michaelfaisst/cookbook/README.md

 ## Todo

-[] Upload images via seperate endpoint using formdata [] Making page responsive
+[] Fix bug where selects are not prefilled when navigating to a edit page for the first time [] Upload images via seperate endpoint using formdata [] Making page responsive
 [] Adding ability in recipe view to change servings amount and update ingredient amounts on the fly